medhoover/_bookmarks/README.md

 # My Bookmarks

-This is my collection of the most interesting reads and references across the interenet
+This is my collection of the most interesting reads and references across the internet